 The Meta Maze

-The Meta Maze is an awesome feature to create more complicated dungeons.
-It is not a map generator itself, but it assists you by creating randomly generated rooms that are connected.
-Technically, it auto-generates seed values for you and keeps track of the player’s position, which makes it possible for the player to go back to an already visited room and it will retain its layout.
+The Meta Maze is an awesome feature for creating more complicated dungeons.
+It is not a map generator, but it assists you by creating connected randomly generated rooms.
+Technically, it auto-generates seed values for you and keeps track of the player’s position, which makes it possible for the player to go back to an already visited room, and it will retain its layout.